-- Division of Corporation Finance issued CF Disclosure Guidance Topic #9 ("CF #9") on March 25, 2020 - Views on disclosures and securities law obligations impacted by COVID-19 - Three key topics - Assessing and disclosing the evolving impact of COVID-19 - Trading prior to dissemination of material non-public information - Reporting earnings and financial results
+- The Division of Corporation Finance issued CF Disclosure Guidance Topic #9 ("CF #9") on March 25, 2020 - Views on disclosures and securities law obligations impacted by COVID-19 - Three key topics: - 1.
+Assessing and disclosing the evolving impact of COVID-19 - 2.
+Trading prior to dissemination of MNPI - 3.
+Reporting earnings and financial results